 Although promising as a spinal cord injury treatment, only a few clinical trials have been performed on the efficacy of hyperbaric oxygen treatment and outcomes must be researched on a larger scale.

-All five of these potential treatments have yielded positive results and are still being fine-tuned and tested on a larger scale.
+All five of these interventions have yielded positive results and are still being fine-tuned and tested on a larger scale to maximize benefits after spinal cord injury.